Internal Governing Policies

 Form D = Request to Offer Appointment

-EEO Card = Applicant information cards (print or electronic) provided by the Civil Rights and Diversity Office
+EEO Survey = Applicant information survey (electronic) provided by the Office of Civil Rights and Diversity

 Applicant = A person who submits materials for a specific position